-In recognition of the fact that the contracting and procurement needs of the District may from time to time render certain procedures or requirements herein impracticable, the Board or designee is authorized to permit or waive deviations from this Policy, to the extent permitted by law, upon making a written finding that such deviations are in the District's best interests in consultation with District Legal Counsel as to legal issues involved.
-This written finding will be included with the Staff Report when item is presented to the Finance and Administration Committee and Board of Directors for approval.
+In recognition of the fact that the contracting and procurement needs of the District may from time to time render certain procedures or requirements herein impracticable, the Board or designee is authorized to permit or waive deviations from this Policy, to the extent permitted by law, upon making a written finding that such deviations are in the District's best interests in consultation with Board President and District's Legal Counsel as to legal issues involved.
+This written finding will be included with the Staff Report when item is presented to the Finance and Administration Committee and Board of Directors at the next regularly scheduled meeting.

 California Gov. Code § 4525 et seq.

 California Gov. Code § 53060 et seq.

+Desert Healthcare District Bylaws Article V, section 5.6